Spin caloritronics as a probe of nonunitary superconductors: Materials and Methods

 where the numerator, $\underline{M}^{\sigma_\mu {\rm R, A}}=\tilde{\epsilon}^{\sigma_\mu {\rm R, A}}\underline{\tau}_z-\underline{\Delta}_{\rm eq}^{\sigma_\mu}$, and the denominator, $D^{\sigma_\mu {\rm R, A}}=\sqrt{|\Delta^{\sigma_\mu}_{\rm eq}({\bm k}_{\rm F})|^2-\tilde{\epsilon}^{\sigma_\mu {\rm R, A}\;2}}$, are defined with the renormalized energy, $\tilde{\epsilon}^{\sigma_\mu {\rm R, A}}=\epsilon-\frac{1}{2}{\rm Tr}(\underline{\tau}_z \underline{\sigma}_{\rm imp, eq}^{\sigma_\mu {\rm R, A}})$.
 Note that $\check{\sigma}^{\sigma_\mu}_{\rm imp, eq}$ is diagonal in the particle-hole space because $\braket{\Delta^{\sigma_\mu}_{\rm eq}({\bm k}_{\rm F})}_{\rm FS}=0$ is satisfied in spin-triplet superconductors.

-The equilibrium Green function obtained above is spatially uniform.
+The equilibrium QGF obtained above is spatially uniform.
 If the thermal gradient driving the system away from equilibrium results in the slow spatial dependence of the quasiparticle population, we can develop a perturbation theory for the thermal gradient.
-In this case, the nonequilibrium correction to the quasiclassical Green function obeys the equation,
+In this case, the nonequilibrium correction to the QGF obeys the equation,

 which is supplemented by $\{\check{g}_{\rm eq}^{\sigma_\mu }$, $\delta \check{g}^{\sigma_\mu }\}=0$ and the appropriate self-consistency conditions for the impurity self-energy.